Day-Cohort-77/server-side-dotnet-curriculum/book-2-entity-framework/chapters/loncotes-dto-automapper.md

 ## Conclusion

-In this chapter, we've seen how AutoMapper can simplify the mapping between our domain models and DTOs.
-By using AutoMapper, we've reduced the amount of repetitive code in our application and made it more maintainable.
+In this chapter, we've explored how to use AutoMapper more effectively to simplify our code even further.
+We've seen how to use `ProjectTo` for more efficient queries, how to handle circular references, and how to create multiple profiles for different use cases.

 DTOs are a powerful pattern for shaping the data that flows between our API and clients.
 They allow us to: